GSA/10x/_pages/uswds-spacing-units.md

 <div class="clearfix g-container-tablet-plus padding-top-s6 line-height-smallest">
   <h1 class="font-weight-300 margin-bottom-s4 margin-top-0">USWDS spacing units</h1>
-  <p class="line-height-small font-weight-300 margin-bottom-s2">Any utility that accepts a spacing value can accept a USWDS spacing unit.
-These values are common to all USWDS projects and are based on multiples of 8px.</p>
+  <p class="line-height-base font-weight-300 margin-bottom-s2">Any utility that accepts a spacing value uses the following USWDS spacing units.
+These values are common to all USWDS projects and are based on multiples of 8px.
+They are the only values we use to build official components.
+Any components <a class="color-90 text-decoration-color-30" href="#0">we accept back into the system</a> need to be built with these common spacing values.</p>
-  <p class="line-height-small font-weight-300 margin-bottom-s6">You can output negative values with a <code class="txt-code">neg-</code> prefix, like <code class="txt-code">u-margin-x-neg-s2</code>.</p>
+  <p class="line-height-base font-weight-300 margin-bottom-s6">You can output negative values with a <code class="txt-code">neg-</code> prefix, like <code class="txt-code">u-margin-x-neg-s2</code>.</p>
   <div class="g-row g-gap align-items-center margin-bottom-s4">
     <div class="g-col-2 font-weight-700 font-sans-f1">utility suffix</div>
     <div class="g-col-2 font-weight-700 font-sans-f1">spacing units</div>